nreijmersdal/gidTest/README.md

 How to use
 =======
-Load this fully working project with example test_cases into Gideros Studio.
+* Clone the project
-Clone the projecy somewhere and open the gidTest.proj file into Gideros Studio and run the Project.
+* Open the gidTest.proj file in Gideros Studio
+* Start the Gideros Player
+* Run the Project

 This shows something like this in the output window: